-Find out more about Gadsden State's Show Band, Singers and A Cappella Choir!
+Find out more about Gadsden State's Show Band, Vocal Groups & Theatre!

 The award-winning Gadsden State Show Band, under the direction of Dr. Matt Leder, is regarded as one of the leading two-year college bands in the Southeast.
 They perform about 50 dates a year, travel the state (and, sometimes, out of state) and record in professional studios.
 The Show Band performs a variety of styles, including contemporary big band, rhythm and blues, country, rock and roll, New Orleans brass band, straight-ahead jazz and everything in between.

 Audition dates are announced annually in January or as needed.
 Candidates can sign up for an individual morning or afternoon audition time.
 All candidates must “sit in” with the Gadsden State Show Band at 11 a.m. the day of the audition.
 Other requirements include:

 Instrumental: The candidate must prepare a piece of their choice that best demonstrates their abilities.
 Major scales (two octaves where possible), chromatic scale (lowest to highest) and sight reading are required.
 Jazz improvisation is encouraged but not required.

 Vocalist: The Gadsden State Show Band includes a small ensemble of vocalists.
 Those interested in auditioning should prepare two contrasting pieces to sing along with YouTube Karaoke.
 Each candidate will be required to sing with the Show Band during the audition.
 Please contact Dr. Matt Leder at 256-549-8394 for a list of possible repertoire.

 Piano and Guitar: Prepare a piece that best demonstrates the abilities of the musician.
 Major scales and sight reading are required.
 Contemporary blues or jazz improvisation highly required.

 Bass: Prepare a piece that best demonstrates the abilities of the musician.
 Major scales, walk a bass on a blues, sight reading and improvisation encouraged.